beda-software/au-inferno-test-coverage/documents/proposal.md

 ### Objectives for the Tool:

-Our goal is to create a tool that IG developers can easily understand and maintain while ensuring it is machine-readable.
+Our goal is to create a tool that IG developers can `easily understand` and `maintain` while ensuring it is `machine-readable`.
 Unfortunately, combining `TestPlan` with `TestScript` does not meet this need due to `TestPlan`’s overly high-level narratives and `TestScript`'s complexity.

 ### Tool Structure Requirements: